Wallace & Gromit: Gromit

 "Gromit doesn't ever say a word, but there has never been a more expressive character (animated or otherwise) to grace our screens."

-— —Empire magazine's entry for Gromit placing the dog first in their list of "the 50 best animated movie characters".
+— –Empire magazine's entry for Gromit placing the dog first in their list of "the 50 best animated movie characters".

-Gromit is a dog, with a cream-coloured short-hair coat and oversized, floppy, dark brown ears, who is Wallace's pet and best friend.
+Gromit is a dog with a cream-coloured short-hair coat and oversized, floppy, dark brown ears, who is Wallace's pet and best friend.
 He is very intelligent, having graduated from "Dogwarts University" ("Dogwarts" being a pun on "Hogwarts", the wizard school from the Harry Potter books) with a double first in Engineering for Dogs.
-He likes knitting, playing chess, reading the newspaper, tea and cooking.
+He likes knitting, playing chess, reading the newspaper, tea, and cooking.
 His prized possessions include his alarm clock, dog bone, brush, and a framed photo of himself with Wallace.
-He is very handy with electronic equipment and an excellent aeroplane pilot.
+He is very adept with electronic equipment and an excellent aeroplane pilot.
 He often threatens the plans of the antagonists he and Wallace encounter in their adventures.
 Sometimes, Gromit ignores Wallace's orders, such as in A Close Shave and Shopper 13, where Wallace orders him to get rid of Shaun but Gromit does not.
 Gromit's birthday is 12 February.
 In The Wrong Trousers, he is seen circling the date on a calendar.

 Gromit has no visible mouth and expresses himself through facial expressions and body language.
-Peter Hawkins originally intended to voice Gromit, but Park dropped the idea when he realised how Gromit's thoughts and feelings could be known through movement with some canine noises on rare occasions.
+Peter Hawkins originally intended to voice Gromit, but Park dropped the idea when he realised how Gromit's thoughts and feelings could be displayed through movement with some canine noises on rare occasions.
 Many critics believe that Gromit's silence makes him the perfect straight man, with a pantomime expressiveness that drew favourable comparisons to Buster Keaton.
 He does at times make dog-like noises, such as yelps and growling.
 According to the fortieth anniversary documentary A Grand Night In: The Story of Aardman, Gromit was originally supposed to be a cat, but the idea was dropped as Park realised that animating a dog was easier.